The Holy Spirit searches Earth until

 My heart regrets the ways that I have hurt.”

-Each hold my debt and life in his own hand.
+Each holds my debt and life in his own hand.

-“The Lord my God and Maker of all things,
+“The Lord, my Jesus, Maker of all things,

 It’s Him I trust to make my soul renewed.